minituex/json-file-checker/README.md

 After updating composer you can now use jcheck as described:

 ### Options
-`-b` defindes the base language.
+`-b` defines the base language.
 Make sure to use the exact name of the file so "en" for en.json and "En" for En.json `-d` the directory in which the language files are located.

 **Example**